vand3rlinden/vand3rlinden.github.io/content/post/exo-reject-direct-send.md

 Send-MailMessage -From $MailFrom -To $MailTo -Attachments $Attachment -Subject $MailSubject -Body $MailBody -Port $SMTPPort -WarningAction "SilentlyContinue"
 ```

 3. The malicious server from the attacker is not authorized to send email for `yourdomain.com`, because its public IP is missing from the SPF record.
-However, since the domain is not DMARC-compliant, there is still a chance the email will be accepted (based on the tenant configuration or implicit email authentication).
+However, since the domain is not DMARC-compliant, there is still a chance the email will be accepted (based on the implicit email authentication).
 Fortunately, the receiving tenant has Spoof Intelligence enabled and the email has been detected as `SPOOF` by Spoof Intelligence.
 As a result, the message is quarantined because of the configured applied action.

 ![IMAGE](/images/exo-reject-direct-send/exo-reject-direct-send-1.png)